-The five-year capital plan for the Capital Projects Fund and the Real Estate Transfer Tax (RETT) Fund is included on pages 37-44.
+The five-year capital plan for the Capital Projects Fund and the Real Estate Transfer Tax (RETT) Fund is included on pages 38-45.
 As in the previous capital worksheets, cost increases are highlighted in orange, new requests are highlighted in green, timing changes to projects in purple and items previously included as placeholders are highlighted in blue.
-Items highlighted in yellow have changed since the Budget Draft meeting on September 19th.